 Nike 5meter Spring Clinic and Summer Camp at CSU Bakersfield Bakersfield, California

-USSC has partnered with USA Water Polo Olympian Genai Kerr and CSUB's Head Water Polo Coach Jason Gall in offering a Nike 5meter clinic this May followed by an overnight camp in early July.
+USSC again is proud to partner with USA Water Polo Olympian Genai Kerr and CSUB's Head Water Polo Coach Jason Gall in offering a Nike 5meter clinic this May followed by an overnight camp in early July.

 Instruction takes place each day at the John S. Hillman Memorial Aquatic Center, located on the California State University, Bakersfield campus.